d3v3l0p3rAxi0mm/entrevoisins/README.md

 ## Compilation

+Before compilation or Execution, you have to download the project on GitHub on https://github.com/d3v3l0p3rAxi0mm/entrevoisins and install the whole code on your Android Studio IDE.

 How to compile the project ?

+###Simple compilation

+In Android Studio, Go in Build menu, then click on Make Project (CTRL + F9)

+###Compilation to have an signed APK

 You need to have Android Studio 2020 3.1 or newer to compile and generate a signed APK file.
 Click on "Build" menu bar and select "Generate Signed Bundle / APK..."